henrywann/doubleSkinTestingTool/README.md

 - Introduce video/audio communicatio natively in the app.
 - Rewrite with any popular framework (React, Angular, Vue.js...)
 - Allow multiple game room feature.
-- Save in game data in DB.
+- Save in game data in DB/Cache (Redis).
 - Introduce session feature (player should be able to refresh the page and come back to the same stage of the game).